 Delta therapy dogs go into hospitals and nursing homes, very similar process.
 Go to https://www.deltasociety.com.au/volunteer

 There are other organisation that place dogs into venues.
 All these dogs need to have a good level of training.

 There are many ways to get an assistance dog, there are organisations that specialise in training dogs for you for a fee, or you may choose to go through a not-for-profit organisation.
 Firstly you do need to qualify for such a dog and have your medical practitioner sign a form.
-If you are just thinking about getting a dog to be your assistance dog and training privately then get in touch with the training organisation or K9 Potential for help in choosing the right dog.
+If you are just thinking about getting a dog to be your assistance dog and training privately then get in touch with the training organisation or K9 Potential for help in choosing and training the right dog.